Tuesday 19 September 1939

 German Propaganda: Adolf Hitler enters Danzig and gives a major speech which defends his alliance with the Soviet Union and suggests that the war could be ended with the status quo (dismemberment of Poland) intact.
 He makes various vows about Germany forever retaining Danzig and never surrendering.

-War Crimes: The Nazis conclude their round of exterminations of Jews in Przemysl.
+Holocaust: The Nazis conclude their round of exterminations of Jews in Przemysl.

 American Homefront: The first Batman comic book goes on sale.